rmcd1024/Rinstruction/README.md

   be printed at the top of the document.

 * [`R-four-ways`](r-four-ways.html) This compares and benchmarks
-  different methods of accomplishing the same calculations
+  different methods of accomplishing the same calculations.^[The file contains examples of accessing a password-protected PostgreSQL
+	  server.
+The username and password are not public]